Proven-Paradox/shaper-system/Handbook.md

 Attributes: Toughness, Heart
 Pain tolerance, doing without, pressing on.
 This is a reactive skill: if a player is subject to forces that would impair their functioning, they can shrug it off with a successful Endure check.

+#### History
+Attributes: Mind, Soul
+Knowledge about the past.
+Who did what, where, when.
+The more important events tend to be more well known, while local or subtle knowledge would require deeper research.

 #### Intimidation
 Attributes: Strength, Heart
 Browbeating and bullying.
 When the player wants something and is willing to threaten others to get it, this is the skill to use.